RayLabz/Firestorm/API Guide.md

 > The suggested way to provide access to data is to use private attributes with accessor (setter & getter) methods.
 > If a field is marked as private and has no accessor methods, Firestorm will not be able to read or modify its data.

+> You can generate a randomized RFC4122 ID using `Firestorm.randomID()`.
+The method returns a 32 character string-based ID containing
+> letters and numbers.

 ### Example